bogusheva/TimeTraveler-ClickerGame/README.md

 ## Features

 1. Modal window with authorization
-2. Form validation
+2. Form validation with RegExp.
 3. Changing villains/themes after completing level.
+4. Dynamic HP-meter.
+5. Due to opacity changing after user clicks the enemy is literally eliminated from our world
+6. Saving data to localStorage after every passed level.
+7. 10 different levels with 10 interesting story about the most famous villains.

 ## Installation

-1. Copy from github.com using git clone ...
+1. Copy from github.com using git clone https://github.com/bogusheva/TimeTraveler-ClickerGame.git
 2. Open index.html in the browser.
+   or
+   You can play the game [here](time-traveler.netlify.app)

 ## License